 People of all ages and nationalities are eligible to receive an Abu Dhabi Award – take a look at the Awards website to find out more about those honored in recent years.

-Abu Dhabi Award recipients are chosen based on the type of deeds they have done for the Emirate of Abu Dhabi, regardless of nationality.
+Abu Dhabi Award recipients are chosen based on the type of deeds they have done for the Emirates, regardless of nationality.
 There have been a number of non-Arab winners in previous years.

-Not at all!
-The Awards are open to all individuals residing in, or doing work for the betterment of the Emirate of Abu Dhabi.
+The Awards are open to all individuals residing in, or doing work for the betterment of the United Arab Emirates.

-Any deed, big or small, that benefits the community for Abu Dhabi in some way is worthy of a nomination.
+Any deed, big or small, that benefits the community of the UAE in some way is worthy of a nomination.
 It’s easier than you think to make a difference in someone’s life.